Cervical radiculopathy treatments: The evidence for non-surgical cervical stenosis and cervical radiculopathy treatments

 Two case studies of treatment for cervical radiculopathy

-Subject: A 38 year-old male complaints of severe pain in his neck that radiated down his right arm with numbness of his right index finger and posterior wrist (C6 distribution).
+Subject: A 38-year-old male complains of severe pain in his neck that radiated down his right arm with numbness of his right index finger and posterior wrist (C6 distribution).
 His pain began earlier that month after lifting a TV.
-Prior to this injury he was an active person who was pain-free.
+Prior to this injury, he was an active person who was pain-free.
 The patient stated that his pain was at its worst when lying down (a 10 out of 10 pain), but is helped by wearing a neck brace while sleeping.
 He was taking Norco two to three times per day for pain, a Medrol dose pack, and Daypro at the time of his first visit.
-An MRI ordered by his primary doctor revealed a right sided disc herniation at C5-C6 and C6-C7.
+An MRI ordered by his primary doctor revealed a right-sided disc herniation at C5-C6 and C6-C7.

-Upon initial exam, his right arm muscle strength was normal but had slightly diminished sensation in C6 dermatome (an area of skin that the nerves that pass through, in this case the C6 area.
-Upon extension of his neck and right lateral rotation he had shooting pains down his right arm.
-The patient received Prolotherapy at his first visit to his entire neck and right scapular region.
+Upon initial exam, his right arm muscle strength was normal but had a slightly diminished sensation in the C6 dermatome (an area of skin that the nerves pass through, in this case, the C6 area.
+Upon extension of his neck and right lateral rotation, he had shooting pains down his right arm.
+The patient received Prolotherapy on his first visit to his entire neck and right scapular region.
 He was taken off Norco and Daypro and given Ultram for pain and Ambien to help him sleep.

-He returned every 2 weeks for the same treatment and at his 3rd visit he reported 50% improvement in pain.
+He returned every 2 weeks for the same treatment and at the 3rd visit he reported a 50% improvement in pain.
 His pain was down to 5 out of 10.
-He still had numbness of his right index finger with lying down.
-He moved his appointments to every 3 to 4 weeks over the next few treatments and at his 5th visit he reported 70% improvement in pain and that he no longer had pain unless he was lying down.
+He still had numbness in his right index finger after lying down.
+He moved his appointments to every 3 to 4 weeks over the next few treatments and at his 5th visit he reported a 70% improvement in pain and that he no longer had pain unless he was lying down.
 His finger was unchanged at this time.